-This condition usually awakens the sufferer in the early hours of the morning with tingling and sometimes an achy pain on the thumb side of the hand or both hands; the pinkie is always excluded.
+This condition usually awakens the sufferer in the early hours of the morning with tingling and sometimes an achy pain on the thumb side of the hand; the little finger is always excluded.

 Often it is worse in your dominant hand due to repetitive use of the lower arm causing over activity of the pronator teres muscle and stretching out the brachial plexus of nerves in the neck.